 Ψ By 2016, neurological illnesses would target 48,110 people

-Ψ By 2021, a staggering 50,700 people would need to be able to avail of standard services that people with neurological people require.
+Ψ By 2021, a staggering 50,700 people would need to be able to avail of regular services that individuals with neurological people require.
 Not as a side dish to their everyday healthcare, but as a primary source of health care

 Historically, demands for this kind of care kept increasing, while positive reinforcement of governments past, kept on living with their own kind of neurological illness, i.e. selective memory loss when these services so clearly demanded upgrades.

-However, that doesn’t mean that politicians can or should not invest in this specific type of health care.
-In fact, they should invest year after year, not only to reflect an aging population, but also to show how well a government understands, supports and treats its electorate.
+However, that doesn’t mean that politicians can or should not invest in this particular type of health care.
+In fact, they should invest year after year, not only to reflect an aging population but also to show how well a government understands, supports and treats its electorate.

 In fact, one year later, nothing has changed.
 At all.

 What if it was your mother, brother, father, sister, son or daughter, dear politician, who would need specialized care?
-Do these statistics not scare you?
+Does these statistics not scare you?
 At all?

-(excerpts on this blog post were taken from the NAI report, which can be found here).
+(excerpts from this blog post were taken from the NAI report, which can be found here).